uw-biomedical-ml/oct-irf-train/README.md

 This will check your environment and install any packages that are missing.
 It will also setup the data files into two sets of images: 80% for training and 20% for validation.
 The files will be packaged and then stored as Numpy arrays inside `prepdata/nyparrays`.
 Training will beginning using transfer learning and process for 10 epochs.

+The format of the images are expected to be as follows:
+- original OCT B scans = 8-bit grayscale images, ideally PNG.
+- segmentation masks = 8-bit grayscale images with 255 for the feature of interest and 0 for the background.

 # Output

 After training is finished, there will be a folder called `run` inside the project folder.
 This folder will also contain the following files: